This year, our family has taken to making a homemade bone broth recipe when we’re starting to feel under the weather.

 Below are the ingredients for perpetual healing soup.
 It’s always best to use organic if you can.
 The beauty of this homemade bone broth recipe is that you can adjust these for personal preference or tailor it to your own liking.
 The one essential ingredient is the bones from a chicken.
 Do not use bullion in place of the chicken bones.
 The minerals from the bones are a major part of what make this a healing recipe.

-- bones from a chicken (we use rotisserie as a time saver, thought if I’m on my game, I’ll roast my own chicken and then use the bones for the soup)
+- bones from a chicken (we use rotisserie as a time saver, though if I’m on my game, I’ll roast my own chicken and then use the bones for the soup)

 - garlic cloves (3-6, depending on preference, we prefer more because of garlic’s health benefits)